redmantis0/csgo-spectators-analyzer/README.md

 This is a super basic NodeJS module to analyze CSGO demos and checks if a spectator is abusing a recent bug which would allow him to gain information he shouldn't have.

+## Disclaimer

+This software will never give you a perfect answer with a 100% accuracy.
+This should only be used to find if someone "is likely" using the bug.

 ## Software requirements

 - [NodeJS](https://nodejs.org/en/download/ "NodeJS' official downloads page")